 • Questions about placement or readiness?
 Contact [email protected] and we'll help you decide if this track fits your athlete.

-Coach Ray "Raybo" Atkinson's Sunday-night Winterball series delivers 90-minute indoor sessions that blend hitting pattern tune-ups, athletic movement, and durable arm care-powered by the same championship intensity he brings to Lincoln HS.
+Coach Ray "Raybo" Atkinson's Winterball series delivers 90-minute indoor sessions that blend hitting pattern tune-ups, athletic movement, and durable arm care.

 The focus is on league-age 13-16 athletes logging consistent, high-feedback reps before school-ball tryouts: 15 total Sundays (Nov 9 - Feb 22) capped at 12 players to keep instruction tight.